Special Techniques Group

 Julie F. Foley

 The primary focus of the mouse phentoyping core in the Specialized Techniques Group is to provide support in the area of pathology phenotypes of genetically altered mice.
 Efforts are geared more towards understanding the cause of an embryonic lethal phenotype.
 Assistance is provided with the collection, histologic processing and pathological assessment of embryos.

-Assistance has been provided to investigators with the acquisition of high quality digital images to be used for publication, presentation or to obtain additional information via image analysis.
-This support includes the capture, modification and enhancement of an image to be produced electronically for photo quality work through the use of state-of-the-art image scanners, computers and software, digital cameras, and digital and ink jet color printers.
-Contact Norris Flagler for additional information.
+Assistance is provided to investigators with the acquisition of high quality digital images to be used for publication, presentation or to obtain additional information via image analysis.
+This support includes the capture, modification and enhancement of an image to be produced electronically for photo quality work through the use of state-of-the-art brightfield and fluorescence microscopic slide scanners, computers and software, digital cameras, and digital and ink jet color printers.

 Julie Foley leads the Special Techniques Group within the Cellular and Molecular Pathology Branch.
-She received a B.S. in biology from East Carolina University before attending Duke University where she received a B.S in the Allied Health Assistant Program as a Pathologists’ Assistant.
+She received a B.S. in Biology from East Carolina University before attending Duke University where she received a B.S. in the Allied Health Science Program as a Pathologist Assistant.